kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

  		- New feed and profile methods are tested and should work.

 	From 1.7.4 to 1.8-alpha
-		- Implement all new methods described at http://wiki.developers.facebook.com/index.php/New_Design_Platform_Changes [NOT TESTED!].
+		- Implement all new methods described at http://wiki.developers.facebook.com/index.php/New_Design_Platform_Changes.
-		- Implement all session-id changes described at http://wiki.developers.facebook.com/index.php/New_Design_Platform_Changes [NOT TESTED!].
+		- Implement all session-id changes described at http://wiki.developers.facebook.com/index.php/New_Design_Platform_Changes.
 		- Add support for Permissions API [NOT TESTED!].
 		- Refresh all JAXB generated classes using latest Facebook schema document.
 		- Cache JAXBContext instead of creating a new one on each API call.